 By default, Microsoft Windows 95 and all subsequent versions use up to 10% of your computer's available disk space to save the most recently deleted files.
-Its purpose is to allow users the ability to recover files that have been accidentally deleted.
+Its purpose is to allow users the ability to recover files that were accidentally deleted.
 As the Recycle Bin is filled up, older files are permanently removed from your hard drive to make space for newly deleted ones.
-The following sections contain information on the using the Recycle Bin and its various functions.
+The following sections contain information on using the Recycle Bin and its various functions.

 I don't see the Recycle Bin icon

 How to know if the Recycle Bin contains files